GMG-Special-Projects-Desk/pymk-inspector/README.md

 ## What Operating Systems does this run on?

 Currently it only runs on OSX.
-In theory it should work on Windows and Linux but we have not had the time to test it on those platforms so we are only releasing OS X build.
+In theory it should work on Windows and Linux but we have not had the time to test it on those platforms so we are only releasing an OS X build.
 If you want to try to use it on other platforms you should be able to clone this repository and do so!